matt-wigg/soccer-stats/PRESS-RELEASE.md

   > For soccer fans around the world who wish to follow the statistics of their favourite teams.

 ## Summary ##
-  > Do you find yourself searching all over the web for football results and statistics?
+  > Do you find yourself searching all over the web for soccer results and statistics?
 Well, now you can view all that information in one, easy to use application!
 Get real-time, up-to-date statistics on teams across the globe.
 Want that competitive fantasy league edge?
-Or maybe you just want to eat, sleep, and breathe football?
-Soccer Stats allows you to follow as many teams as you like so you'll never again be out of the footballing loop!
+Or maybe you just want to eat, sleep, and breathe soccer?
+Soccer Stats allows you to follow as many teams as you like so you'll never again be out of the soccering loop!

 ## Problem ##
   > Centralizes soccer statistics, allowing users to easily track their favorite teams performances, fixtures, and players.